Faculty Fellowship Program

-- Applicants must be eligible for an academic leave and must secure the approval of their Department Chair before applying.
+- Applicants must be eligible for an academic leave and must secure approval/confirmation of eligibility for leave from their Department Chair before applying.

 - Faculty applying for a full year of fellowship funding must also simultaneously apply for an external fellowship—please indicate that you’ve done so in your cover letter.

 - Applicants for a teaching reduction may not have been on leave in 2020-2021.